clebersimm/timesave/README.md

-# 📱 Daily Balance – React Native App
+# 📱 Time save – React Native App

-**Daily Balance** is a productivity-focused mobile application built with **React Native** that helps users manage and track their daily activities by assigning **credits** and **debits** based on behavior.
+**Time save** is a productivity-focused mobile application built with **React Native** that helps users manage and track their daily activities by assigning **credits** and **debits** based on behavior.
 The goal is to encourage healthier habits and a balanced lifestyle.

 ## 🧠 How it Works